N1kor4/eminent-earth/src/pages/projects/4-docker.md

 image:
   src: "/public/images/post-1.jpg"
   alt: "A picture of a coder"
-description: desc
+description: Exploring Docker and self-hosting on a Raspberry Pi
 draft: false
-category: none
+category: Tech
 ---

+## Docker & Self-Hosting on Raspberry Pi

-Raspberry Pi combined with Docker is basically an infinitely powerful gaming tool.
-Nowadays, it is very easy to find some apps that you like that are FOSS.
-If you don't know what FOSS is, you can read my article about it.
-Learning how it works and how to do it yourself is a great step toward full independence.
+Combining a Raspberry Pi with Docker is like unlocking infinite potential in a pocket-sized machine.
+These days, it’s easier than ever to find applications that are **FOSS** (Free and Open Source Software).
+If you’re not familiar with FOSS, feel free to check out my article about it — it’s a great first step toward digital independence.

-This article is more a talk about where I started, where I wanted to go, and how the journey is going (it's never-ending).
+This post is more of a reflection than a guide — where I started, what I was trying to build, and how the journey is still evolving (spoiler: it never really ends).

-To keep it short, my first idea was to make a VPN (or a Tailnet, as we will see later) in order to play on my gaming computer from my laptop (streaming).
-But I finally discovered Sunshine and Moonlight, which are a lot more efficient than Steamstream inside a Tailnet, aha.
-Then, with my association, we were making a website so I thought of buying a Raspberry Pi for this occasion, but I finally bought it later on, discovering the infinite possibilities of FOSS.

-Well, the first thing to do is actually to buy one Raspberry Pi!
-Then you can dive into this experience (you will also have to buy a few accessories).

-My first installation wasn't really a success — it was somehow more of a mess.
-I was really cautious about following the tutorial, but when you don't understand what you are doing, it's complicated.
-This is where commitment plays a role.
-Failure is part of the job.
-If you don't fail, you don't learn.
-Having to mount and unmount the device was really interesting.
-Moreover, as we were discovering PCBs in school, that looked familiar (even if it's very different, you have pins and screws, ahah).

-After a few hours (days) of building, I achieved installing my first PiOS and first Linux-based OS.
-So that's it, I was onto it.
-I took an HDMI cable and started to work on it.

-In order to save you some time if you want to follow my path, here are some videos explaining how it works and how to build your own.
-If you don’t mind, I currently have a Raspberry Pi 5 with a 500GB SSD and 8GB of RAM running PiLiteOS.

-I then figured out that everything I wanted to do was purely command line, and it was a mess to change the input of my screen, so I decided to go full command line with SSH access (don't forget what we said in the security section).
-But this was also a mess due to admin privileges, and I had a hard time connecting.
-Now, it's as easy as typing my name.

-So you better be prepared by understanding how SSH requests are made, and I leave a link for you:

-[Link to SSH tutorial or resource]

-Well, our first steps are completed.
-We now have access to our Pi via command line and we're ready to start our adventure for good.

-The first thing to understand with Docker is that it works with a file that contains all the information about the running services.
-The `docker-compose.yml` is a YAML file that contains your "application".
-It's easy to understand, but to follow my path, I leave you the resources I've read!

-The first thing I advise you to compose is Portainer.
-It will be much easier to manage all your data and your apps because trust me, it was a bit of a hell going through all the issues without a user interface!

-Watch this:

-Once Portainer is installed, it's very easy to move on.
-You just have to be careful with:
-- The Docker Compose file you are using
-- How your networks are managed
-- Where your data is stored
-- Updates (it's easy to do a crontab for your device)
-- Updates for Docker (easy with WatchTower)
-- Security of your tools (admin password)

-Some apps I have installed:
-- Nextcloud
-- Bitwarden
-- Firefly III
-- Tandoor Recipes

-I also advise you to install these not on Portainer but directly on your Pi, as it's more secure since they are only accessible via your SSH key on your Pi:
-- Pi-hole (to manage your Wi-Fi)
-- Traefik (to manage routes)
-- Tailscale (if you want to create a Tailnet)

-Pi-hole can be great, but be careful of your admin network (and you should have a look at your admin Wi-Fi router because you'll need to create port forwarding if you want to publish on the web).
-Traefik is useful...
-What's a Tailnet and why is it so enjoyable?
-Well, it basically creates a network (but not tunneling like a VPN).
-It's kind of another layer of network between authorized devices.
-That lets you SSH into your device from work to home, for example.
-And if you're on vacation and want to access your Nextcloud account, it's possible even if your Pi is at your home!

-Once you have done all that, it's really enjoyable to create your own database / import from an existing one!
-You have now your own data.

-### Tips for more security:
-- If you only store your data in one place and you get robbed, or your house burns down, or something else happens, you lose everything!
-- I still advise you to keep your precious data in a cloud from a provider (less secure, but if you choose the right one, it's all okay).
-- Make backups often in case a crash happens.
-- Try not to expose too many ports that you don't want other people to see (you can expose only your website, for example, and keep Nextcloud within your Tailnet).

-Screenshots or a diagram of my architecture?

 ---

+## Where It All Began

+My original idea was to set up a VPN — or more specifically, a **Tailnet** (we’ll get to that) — so I could stream games from my desktop gaming PC to my laptop.
+I tried Steam Remote Play over a Tailnet, but then I discovered **Sunshine + Moonlight**.
+Game-changing.
+Much smoother and more efficient.

+Around the same time, I was working with my association on a website, and thought, “Why not get a Raspberry Pi for this project?”
+I eventually bought one, and that opened the door to the **world of FOSS and self-hosting**.

+---

+## Step 1: Getting Your Pi

+First things first — buy a Raspberry Pi.
+You’ll also need some accessories like a power supply, SD card, maybe an SSD if you want to go big.

+> ⚠️ My first install?
+A total mess.
+I followed tutorials carefully, but not fully understanding what I was doing made things more complicated.
+That’s where **persistence** comes in.
+You’ll mess up.
+That’s okay.
+Messing up is how you learn.

+Mounting, unmounting, flashing OS images — it all felt a bit technical at first.
+But with some time (okay, *a lot* of time), I got **Pi OS** up and running.
+That was my first real dive into Linux.

+Once connected via HDMI, I started experimenting — and eventually realized that everything I wanted could be done via **command line**.

+---

+## Going Headless: SSH and Command Line Life

+I ditched the HDMI setup and switched to headless mode, accessing my Pi via SSH.

+> 🛡️ Reminder: Know your SSH basics — it’s fundamental for remote access.
+At first, it was a pain (admin privileges, connection issues, etc.), but now it’s as easy as typing my username.
+Here's a helpful resource to get you started:
+👉 [Link to SSH tutorial]

+---

+## Enter Docker

+Now the fun part begins.
+Docker is a tool that lets you run apps in isolated environments called **containers**.
+You manage them using a file called `docker-compose.yml` — a simple YAML configuration that defines what runs, how, and where.

+I recommend starting with **Portainer**, a web interface to manage Docker containers.
+Trust me, setting everything up manually without a UI was a nightmare.
+Portainer makes it way more beginner-friendly.

+### 🧱 Setup Checklist:
+- A valid `docker-compose.yml` file
+- Well-managed network configuration
+- Clear folder paths for your app data
+- A system for updates (like crontab or Watchtower)
+- Strong admin credentials

+---

+## My Current Setup

+💻 **Device:** Raspberry Pi 5
+💽 **Storage:** 500GB SSD
+🧠 **RAM:** 8GB
+🧾 **OS:** PiLiteOS

+### 📦 Apps I've Installed (via Portainer):
+- **Nextcloud** – personal cloud storage
+- **Bitwarden** – password manager
+- **Firefly III** – personal finance
+- **Tandoor Recipes** – recipe management

+### 🔐 Apps I Run Outside Portainer (for extra security):
+- **Pi-hole** – blocks ads and tracking across your network
+- **Traefik** – reverse proxy to manage routes
+- **Tailscale** – to create a private Tailnet

+> ⚠️ Important:
+Pi-hole is super powerful, but it needs careful setup — especially your router’s admin settings and port forwarding rules if you want your services to be public.

+---

+## 🌐 What's a Tailnet?

+A Tailnet is a private mesh network between your devices — **like a VPN but easier to manage**.
+It doesn’t tunnel traffic through a central server, but connects devices securely as peers.
+For example, you can SSH into your Pi from anywhere, or access your Nextcloud while you're on vacation.

+---

+## Final Tips: Security & Stability

+- 🔁 **Backups**: Always back up your data.
+Keep at least one copy off-site.
+- ☁️ **Cloud fallback**: Use a trusted cloud provider as a secondary backup if you're not 100% self-hosted.
+- 🔒 **Close unused ports**: Only expose what's necessary (like your public website).
+Keep sensitive apps within your Tailnet.
+- 🧠 **Stay informed**: Keep learning.
+The self-hosting community is huge and super helpful.

+---

+### 🤖 What's Next?

+At this point, you're in control of your digital life.
+You’re running your own cloud, your own password vault, and your own personal web — and it's all hosted by you.
+That’s powerful.

+🧱 I’ll share a diagram or screenshots of my setup soon — stay tuned!

+---

 *This post is part personal reflection, part call to action.
-If you’ve made it this far, thank you — and maybe take one small step today to protect your privacy.*
+If you’ve made it this far, thank you — and maybe take one small step today to take back control of your data and privacy.*